 Lastly, be active in the transition.
-When employees, management or family members see an owner pass on certain responsibilities or control in the business, it lets others know the succession plan is being taken seriously.
+When employees, management, or family members see an owner pass on specific responsibilities or control in the business, it lets others know the succession plan is being taken seriously.

 Once succession planning is finished, it must be updated every few years.
-Changes in employees, industry or market conditions all contribute to plan revisions.
-Even if there are no major changes, there may still be improvement every time the succession plan is revisited.
+Changes in employees, industry or market conditions all contribute to planning revisions.
+Even if there are no significant changes, there may still be improvements every time the succession plan is revisited.

 Part of developing a succession plan may be acquiring a business valuation.
-Some may think, if the actual succession is not for several years, there is no value in obtaining a valuation.
-Realistically, it may be difficult to make decisions regarding the succession plan without an understanding of the current value of the business.
-The value of a business does change over time, but a business valuation provides a benchmark for planning purposes.
+If the actual succession is not for several years, some may think there is no value in obtaining a valuation.
+Realistically, it may be challenging to make decisions regarding the succession plan without understanding the business’s current value.
+The value of a company does change over time, but a business valuation provides a benchmark for planning purposes.
 Having a business professionally valued creates a reliable number that can be communicated to potential buyers.

 Questions on how you can best avoid Succession Planning Problems?

-Smith Schafer works with business owners, in multiple industries, to uncover the true value of their companies’ tangible and intangible assets.
+Smith Schafer works with business owners in multiple industries to uncover the actual value of their companies’ tangible and intangible assets.
 Whether you need help creating a succession plan or conducting a business valuation, our professionals can guide you.
-Click to contact Smith Schafer’s Valuation Services Group to schedule a free 30 minute consultation.
+Click to contact Smith Schafer’s Valuation Services Group to schedule a consultation.
 We look forward to speaking with you!